• 10.00am - 5.30pm

 Origins

-From 1855, Abyssinia had been ruled by Tewodros II (or Theodore), a Coptic Christian ruler.
-He had established his rule through war, defeating his rivals, but he also continued to face many internal rebellions as he tried to enforce his rule.
+From 1855, Abyssinia (now Ethiopia) was ruled by Emperor Tewodros II (sometimes referred to as King Theodore), a Coptic Christian.
+He had established his sovereignty by defeating his rivals in war.
+But he continued to face many internal rebellions as he tried to enforce his rule.

-In 1862 he had asked the British Government for an alliance and assistance in acquiring the latest weapons and tactical experts to help him, as a Christian ruler, in his wars with his mostly Muslim neighbours.
+In 1862, he asked the British government for an alliance and assistance in acquiring the latest weapons and tactical experts to help him, as a Christian ruler, in his wars with his mostly Muslim neighbours.
+His request went unanswered.

 Hostages

-Some of the hostages taken by King Theodore, 1868
+Some of the hostages taken by Emperor Tewodros, 1868

-Leg manacles worn by the prisoners of King Theodore, 1868
+Leg manacles worn by the prisoners of Emperor Tewodros, 1868

 Outcry